The Interplay of Community Trauma, Diet, and Physical Activity

 For these efforts to truly improve health at a community level, we must increase health practitioner and stakeholder awareness of actions that allow communities to heal from community trauma, protect against community trauma, and prevent community trauma in the first place.
 This is a worthy goal in and of itself and also creates a strong foundation for the improved nutrition and physical activity that leads to better mental and physical health.

 - Centers for Disease Control and Prevention and Prevention Institute.
 2013.
 A practitioner’s guide for advancing health equity.
-Atlanta, GA: US Department of Health and Human Services. https://www.cdc.gov/nccdphp/dch/pdf/HealthEquityGuide.pdf
+Atlanta, GA: US Department of Health and Human Services.
+Available at: https://www.cdc.gov/nccdphp/dch/pdf/HealthEquityGuide.pdf (accessed August 31, 2020).

 - Cohen, L., R. Davis, V. Lee, and E. Valdovinos.
 2010.
 Addressing the intersection: Preventing violence and promoting healthy eating and active living.
 Oakland, CA: Prevention Institute.